SleekView for Documentor: documentation as tables

 Solo authors

-"My drafts" filter with last-updated visible — easy to spot which entries need finishing before the next release.
+"My drafts" filter scoped to the logged-in user with last-updated visible — easy to spot which entries need finishing before the next release window closes.

 Questions